James-P-D/Lambda/README.md

 ### Acknowledgements

-The application uses [RawConsoleInput](https://www.source-code.biz/snippets/java/RawConsoleInput/) courtesy of [Christian d'Heureuse](https://stackoverflow.com/questions/1066318/how-to-read-a-single-char-from-the-console-in-java-as-the-user-types-it/30008252#30008252) for the single-character-input, and [Yin Shan's](https://stackoverflow.com/a/8921509/930389) code for displaying UTF8 characters.
+The application uses [RawConsoleInput](https://www.source-code.biz/snippets/java/RawConsoleInput/) courtesy of [Christian d'Heureuse](https://stackoverflow.com/questions/1066318/how-to-read-a-single-char-from-the-console-in-java-as-the-user-types-it/30008252#30008252) for the single-character-input, and [Yin Shan's](https://stackoverflow.com/a/8921509/930389) code for displaying of Greek symbols.